NOTE: Analysis is mixed in with the relation of

 (34) Gordon from a POV within the whorl.

 (35-37) Some shots then from the point-of-view around the cars, nothing unusual observed by the others, Gordon simply seen standing with his arms up.
-We see then from (38-40 approx) Gordon viewed from within the whorl and then Gordon's point-of-view the interior of the whorl which has fully replaced the sky.
+We see then (38-40 approx) Gordon viewed from within the whorl and then Gordon's point-of-view the interior of the whorl which has fully replaced the sky.
 It has a black center.

 This grows and (41) he briefly sees a stairway with several dark men on it, light flashing.